 (ii) If a shareholder wishes to propose a person other than a retiring director for election as a director of the Company at a general meeting, the shareholder (other than the person to be proposed) duly qualified to attend and vote at the general meeting shall send a written notice, duly signed by the shareholder, of his/her intention to propose such person for election and also a notice signed by the person to be proposed of his/her willingness to be elected.
-These notices should be lodged at the Company's head office in Hong Kong or the Company's registration office (i.e. Tricor Investor Services Limited) at least 7 days prior to the date of the general meeting appointed for such election, the period for lodgement of such notices shall commence on the day after the dispatch of the notice of such general meeting and end no later than 7 days prior to the date of such general meeting.
+These notices should be lodged at the Company's head office in Hong Kong or the Company's registration office (i.e. Tricor Investor Services Limited) at least 7 days prior to the date of the general meeting appointed for such election, the period for lodgement of such notices shall commence on the day after the dispatch of the notice of such general meeting.